colelawrence/decipad/apps/docs/docs/basic-concepts/language-errors.md

 ## Duplicated name

 :::caution `duplicated-name`
-The name VariableName is already being used.
-You cannot have duplicate names
+This name is already being used.
+You cannot have duplicated names
 :::

 You named two variables with the same name.
 One of the biggest advantages of Decipad is how descriptive it is.
 Your reader will probably feel like they can truly understand your thought process.